Sheltering Animals and Families Together: Expanding safety and support services for survivors while helping to protect their pets

 View Full Resource: File (.mp4)

-Sheltering Animals and Families Together by Allie Phillips, Sheltering Animals and Families Together Program (SAF-T Program), hosted by the National Resource Center on Domestic Violence (September 2011)
+Sheltering Animals and Families Together: Expanding safety and support services for survivors while helping to protect their pets by Allie Phillips, Sheltering Animals and Families Together Program (SAF-T Program), hosted by the National Resource Center on Domestic Violence (July 2014)

 In their lifetimes, approximately one in four women will be victims of domestic violence.
 Given that more than 72 million U.S. households include companion animals as pets (APPMA, 2007), it is inevitable that many of those households will experience domestic violence and pets caught in the cross fire of family violence.
 Twelve independent surveys have reported that between 18 percent and 48 percent of battered women have delayed their decision to leave their batterer, or have returned to their batterer, out of fear for the welfare of their pets or livestock (Ascione, 2007).
 When a family violence shelter is unable to help a family with pets, they are missing an opportunity to help a large segment of their community and end the cycle of violence.
 SAF-T is the answer to helping families with pets.